 RESPONSIVENESS

-When I ran in 2021, I told you I would return every phone call and reply back to each email.
+When I first ran, I told you I would return every phone call and reply back to each email.
 I did that, and still do!

 No matter the issue; snow plowing, drainage, speeding or overgrown trees if it matters to you, it matters to me to get it fixed.